nickjj/plutus/README.md

 ### Level up with aliases

-Typing regular expressions is rarely fun but you might find yourself wanting to filter by certain dates and categories on a regular basis such as the case to answer *"show me my income and business expenses for 2025 Q4"*.
+Routinely typing long regular expressions is rarely fun but you might find yourself wanting to filter by certain dates and categories on a regular basis such as the case to answer *"show me my income and business expenses for 2025 Q4"*.

 You can totally do that with `plutus show "2025-q4-.*(Income|Business Expenses):" --summary-with-items --sort category-`, the sort flag is a nice